JordanWu1997/I3_Sway_Config/README.md

     - __2. Preset Workspace Name Renaming__
         - My preset workspace naming style is a combination of a capital letter (A\~D) and a one-digit number (1\~9+0), which has 40 workspaces in total
-        - Workspace name is preset in my configuration `./config/i3/config.d/i3_workspace_name.config`, you can modify it using the following syntax (the prefix number will be stripped in i3bar workspace)
+        - Workspace name is preset in my configuration `./config/i3/config.d/i3_workspace_name.config`, you can modify it using the following syntax (the prefix number will be stripped in i3 bar workspace)
             - From

                 ```